pytask-dev/pytask/docs/tutorials/waf/how_to_install.rst

     [pytask]

 The configuration file indicates the root the project.
-In the same directory, a database will be saved called ``.pytask.sqlite3``.
+In the same directory, pytask will store information across executions in ``.pytask.sqlite3``.
 The database keeps track of whether files change in the project and whether steps need to be re-executed.
-It is recommended to create such a file.

-pytask needs no ``configure`` because the configuration is created dynamically.